MarioWindsor/vaswani-website/projects/starlight.md

   floorplan:
     - title: 3BHK Type 1
       image: /media/uploads/image.png
-    - image: /media/uploads/image.png
-      title: 4BHK + Home Office Type 2
+    - title: 4BHK + Home Office Type 2
+      image: /media/uploads/image.png
 amenities:
-  cover-image: /media/uploads/starlight_pool_stock.png
-  heading: "Nebula : the Clubhouse"
+  heading: 'Nebula : the Clubhouse'
   sub-heading: Limitless Moments.
 Endless Memories
   description: Podium level nebula clubhouse with 15+ curated indulgences.
-From
-    world-class amenities to exclusive privileges at your doorstep, every detail is curated to elevate your lifestyle.
+From world-class amenities to exclusive privileges at your doorstep, every detail is curated to elevate your lifestyle.
 Unwind with a few laps in the pool, or end your workday in a stellar manner at the clubhouse, Nebula.
+  cover-image: /media/uploads/starlight_pool_stock.png
   amenity:
     - name: Air-conditioned Club House
       icon: /media/uploads/mini-icon-air-conditioner.png